-• \$180.00/hour - Therapy is individualized or with one other student; therapy may be during recess/lunch.
+• \$175.00/hour - Remote or in-person.
+Therapy is individualized or with one other student; therapy may be during recess/lunch.

 Audiology/Hearing Assistive Technology

 The school audiologist helps school staff understand the effects of hearing loss on academics and assists them in managing hearing loss in the classroom.
 Responsibilities include managing classroom acoustics to eliminate background noise, teaching staff how to use FM's appropriately, and guidance in providing classroom accommodations